I Am... Sasha Fierce

 I Am...
-Sasha Fierce is the third studio album by American singer Beyoncé.
+Sasha Fierce is the third studio album by American singer and songwriter Beyoncé.
 It was released on November 12, 2008, by Columbia Records and Music World Entertainment.
+The album was recorded from November 2007 to August 2008, and its production was handled by Darkchild, Toby Gad, Jim Jonsin, Rico Love, Stargate, Tricky Stewart, Ryan Tedder of OneRepublic, and The-Dream, alongside others.
+Although there are no featured artists on the album's main track listing, fellow American singers Lady Gaga and Kanye West appear on deluxe editions of the album.

-In its original release, the album was formatted as a double album, intending to market Beyoncé's dichotomous artistic persona.
-The first disc I Am... contains slow and midtempo pop and R&B ballads, while the second, Sasha Fierce (named after Beyoncé's on-stage alter ego), focuses on more uptempo beats that blend electropop and Europop elements.
+In its original release, I Am...
+Sasha Fierce was formatted as a double album, intending to market Beyoncé's dichotomous artistic persona.
+The first disc I Am... contains slow and midtempo pop and R&B ballads, while the second, Sasha Fierce—titled after Beyoncé's on-stage alter ego—focuses on more uptempo beats that blend electropop and Europop elements.
 In composing the songs' lyrics, Beyoncé worked with writers, with each session accompanied by live orchestration.

-Beyoncé credited both her husband—rapper Jay-Z—and jazz singer Etta James for inspiring her to push the limits of her songwriting and artistry.
+She credited both her husband—rapper Jay-Z—and jazz singer Etta James for inspiring her to push the limits of her songwriting and artistry.
 Musically, I Am... drew inspiration from folk and alternative rock, while blending acoustic guitar elements into contemporary ballads, and its tracks were written and produced by Beyoncé, during collaborative efforts with Babyface, Tricky Stewart, The-Dream and Ryan Tedder.
-Sasha Fierce boasted production from Darkchild and Sean Garrett.
+Meanwhile, Sasha Fierce boasted production from Darkchild and Sean Garrett.